groff_diff(7) — Linux manual page

 Remove each fallback special character c for font f.

-Spaces need not separate c arguments.
+Spaces and tabs may separate c arguments.
 See fschar.

 .rj [n]